damianhakert/damianhakert.github.io/source/_posts/2016-04-05-gitlab-pages-get-started.markdown

 - [Metalsmith](https://gitlab.com/pages/metalsmith)
 - [Harp](https://gitlab.com/pages/harp)

-All of this is made possible with GitLab CI.
+All of this is made possible with [GitLab CI][ci].
 If you'd like to know more, sign up for our webcast below!

 ## Need some help to get started?